-The crux of the risk management process is to provide traceability from your hazardous situations to a risk control measure, when the cause is software.
-Looking at the system hazard analysis, hazardous situations have been identified.
-Now we have to document the potential software causes and risk control.
+The crux of the IEC 62304 risk management process is to provide traceability from your hazardous situations to a risk control measure, when the cause is software.
+Looking at the ISO 14791 system hazard analysis, hazardous situations have been identified.
+Now we have to document the potential software items that could cause them, causes and risk control, which is often a new software requirement.

 Below are simple example table entries providing the traceability.